wangxiaofeng1/wangxiaofeng1.github.io/_pages/group.md

 ## Graduated PhD Students

-Xin Zhang
+Xin Zhang (Currently, assistant professor in the University of Southern Maine)

-Rabab Abdelfattah
+Rabab Abdelfattah (Currently, assistant professor at the University of Southern Mississippi)

-Lixing Yang
+Lixing Yang (Currently, researcher at Huzhou Institution of Zhejiang University)

-Zheqing Zhou
+Zheqing Zhou (Currenlly, founder and CEO of a startup company)